The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 1. Customer Service

 Your customer service team is the front line of fan creation.
 It’s a pivotal point for the customer experience because it can turn a customer’s frustrations into either surprise and delight or disappointment.
-These days, customers expect to be disappointed, so when you can shift that anxious energy into gratitude, that is a powerful thing!

-While customer service is a personal aspect of business, there are tools that can help make it more efficient and more effective.
+While customer service is a personal aspect of business, there are tools that can help make it more efficient and effective.
 For example, we recommend using chat scripting to help assist customers at the beginning of the conversation.
 The customer can then be transferred to a real human as needed.
 This allows customers to self-solve many issues rather than bombarding your support team with every need.

-Another way to automate customer service and help customers self-solve their concerns is to simply build a great customer service page on your store.
+Another way to automate customer service and help customers self-solve their concerns is to build a great customer service page on your store.
 This can include FAQs, links to helpful articles, product recommendations, sizing information, warranty links, and return links.
-To avoid frustration, be sure to provide an easy way to get in touch with someone on your team if they need it.
-GrooveLife has a great example of a page that does this well:

 Customer service tools we recommend:

-• Zendesk: Integrates all channels, making it easy for your staff to stay organized
+• Zendesk: Integrates all channels, making it easy for your staff to stay organized.

-• Intercom: Merges chat and email, allowing chat scripting to offload work and mundane tasks
+• Intercom: Merges chat and email, allowing chat scripting to offload work and mundane tasks.

-• Gorgias: Does all of the above, but uses intelligent automation with responses to common questions (such as “Where is my package?”)
+• Gorgias: Does all of the above but uses intelligent automation with responses to common questions (such as “Where is my package?”).

 2. Email Automations

 Many brands use email to sell their products.
 But if you’re not using it to build and maintain relationships with your customers, you’re not using the channel to its fullest potential.
-After all, these relationships will turn into— you guessed it— brand fans.
-Implementing automated email sequences tailored to what you know about each customer and their behaviors on your site is a key way to nurture these relationships.
+After all, these relationships will turn into — you guessed it — brand fans.

 The Must-Have Automations